Jacqueline1337/Tabs/README.md

   <li style="font-family:avenir;"> US Bank Scholarship - $1000</li>
   <p style="font-family:avenir;"> It is for high school seniors and undergraduate students.
 40 are given out per year.
 Applications only require basic information and are drawn at random </p>
   <li style="font-family:avenir;"> Niche "No Essay" Scholarship - $2000</li>
   <p style="font-family:avenir;"> For incoming or current college students.
 It is drawn once a month.
-Applications are simple and you can apply every month </p>
+Applications are simple and you can apply every month.</p>
   <li style="font-family:avenir;"> Zinch.com Weekly Scholarship - $1000 </li>
   <p style="font-family:avenir;"> For high schoolers and college students.
 It is drawn weekly.
 The applications involves basic information and a very short essay answer to a weekly-changing question </p>
   <li style="font-family:avenir;"> Scholarship Zone Scholarship - $1000 </li>